buildarr/buildarr/docs/usage.md

 ```

 Since Buildarr does not connect to any remote instances in this mode, even if a configuration file passes the tests performed by `buildarr test-config`, it will not necessarily successfully communicate with them.

-To test the configuration against live remote instances, without modifying them, you can use `buildarr run --dry-run` as documented in [Dry runs](#dry-runs).

 ## Generating a Docker Compose file